Subscribe to join thousands of other ecommerce experts

 I just made a quick analysis of some accounts that use Martin’s query-level bidding to check the performance.
-Note: This was not a profound in-depth analysis but I found that some performed well, while others did not.
+Note: This was not a profound in-depth analysis, yet I found that some performed well, while others did not.
 A general statement and recommendation for or against query sculpting can, therefore, not be made.
 It depends on your assortment and many other factors — But some of our customers had remarkable success with query sculpting.
-If you’re undecided, the best bet is to ask a Google Shopping expert who is already familiar with this kind of account structure.
+If you’re still undecided, the best bet is to ask a Google Shopping expert who is already familiar with this kind of account structure.

 Bid Management is no guessing game